Burrell College of Health Sciences School of Osteopathic Medicine - BCSOM

 General Information

-• The College celebrates its nationally recognized faculty, students and clubs, and its collaborative campus climate.
+• BCSOM celebrates its nationally recognized faculty, students and clubs, and its collaborative campus climate.

 • Medical students are very active in coordinating and participating in regional community outreach, education, and service projects.

-• The College’s robust pre-clinical standardized patient program, high fidelity mannequins, and procedure-specific training provide medical students with opportunities to refine their clinical skills.
+• BCSOM’s robust pre-clinical standardized patient program, high fidelity mannequins, and procedure-specific training provide medical students with opportunities to refine their clinical skills.

-• Medical students expand their knowledge by utilizing the gross anatomy cadaver lab and digital anatomy software and through opportunities to engage in research.
+• Medical students expand their knowledge by utilizing the gross anatomy cadaver lab, digital anatomy software, and by engaging in research opportunities.

 • The College boasts a 99% average graduate medical education placement rate.